kiwiirc/kiwiirc-mobile/README.md

   - `Android/src/main/res/values[-21]?/colors.xml`;
 - `package.json` (nativescript.id, name);
 - `app/app.scss` (theme, other style overrides);
 - `app/assets/config.json` (Irc connection, plugins, etc.).
 By default, the app will use the bouncer `betabnc.irc.com`.
-This is only temporary.
-A custom app bundle should use another bouncer provider.
+You can costumise the BNC server in the `startupOptions` parameter.

 The main entry point for the application is `app/main.js`.
 While you may modify this, it is advised to use [plugins](#Plugins) instead to customise your Kiwi IRC App Project.